keycloak/keycloak-community/design/dpop.md

 ### Endpoints

+#### Authorization Endpoint

+Binding tokens issued directly from the authorization endpoint has been intentionally considered out of scope for the main DPoP draft, and is defined by a separate draft (see Resources).
+In order to support DPoP in implicit and hybrid flows, authorization endpoint must honor the `dpop` request parameter which would contain a DPoP proof.

+Classes/methods affected:

+* org.keycloak.protocol.oidc.endpoints.AuthorizationEndpoint

 #### Token Endpoint

 With DPoP enabled, token endpoint must understand the DPoP header and perform binding between the keypair presented thereby and the issued token.